 A Brief History...

-Broadway Dance Center’s rich history is best understood by going back in time to New York City in the early 1980s.
-Aspiring dancers primarily came to NYC to train and vie for a spot on the fabled Broadway stages -- the unitards roamed free and shows like A Chorus Line and Cats had created a new niche for beautifully trained dancers.
+Broadway Dance Center’s rich history starts in New York City in the early 1980s, when dancers flocked to NYC to train and vie for a spot on the fabled Broadway stages -- the unitards roamed free and shows like A Chorus Line and Cats had created a new niche for beautifully trained dancers.
 Choreographers like Michael Bennett, Bob Fosse, and Jerome Robbins were creating brilliance on stage, while teachers like Luigi, Jamie Rogers, Henry LeTang, Phil Black, David Howard, and Frank Hatchett were preparing dancers to become the versatile and technical performers needed for these great choreographers.
 Then with the emergence of MTV and the music video era, ever more dancers came to train, and BDC evolved to become the one-stop shop for dancers of all levels, styles, and dreams.